scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

   configuration process or from the command line.
 Because NFS does not maintain an object-store namespace, Zenko extrapolates one using out-of-band updates.

-* Server Message Block/Common Internet File System (SMB/CIFS)

-  Zenko has been shown to be able to ingest data and extrapolate metadata out of band from file systems over the SMB protoocol.
-Support for this requires manual configuration as described in the "Adding CIFS Storage" section of the *Installation Guide*.

 Other sources are under development.

 Supported Targets